A-Momin/noteshub/nts/notes_aws1.md

     Amazon S3 (Simple Storage Service) is a highly scalable, durable, and secure object storage service provided by Amazon Web Services (AWS).
 It is designed to store and retrieve any amount of data from anywhere on the web, making it a fundamental building block for many cloud-based applications.
 S3 is widely used for data storage, backup and restore, content distribution, big data analytics, archiving, and much more.

     -   `Bucket`: A bucket is a container for storing objects in Amazon S3.
 All objects are stored in buckets, and each bucket has a globally unique name that must adhere to specific naming rules.
 Buckets act as the top-level namespace in S3.
     -   `Object`: An object is the basic unit of data in Amazon S3.
 It can be any file, data, or media, including text files, images, videos, and more.
 Objects consist of the actual data, a key (or identifier), and metadata (optional attributes).
+All keys are objects.
+    -   `Prefix`: A prefix is the beginning part of the object key used to group objects.
+It acts like a virtual folder path, but S3 is flat (not hierarchical).
     -   `Key`: The key is the unique identifier for an object within a bucket.
 It is similar to a file path and is used to retrieve objects from S3.
 For example, if an object is stored at the path "my-folder/image.jpg", the key would be "my-folder/image.jpg"
     -   `Region`: A region is a geographical area where S3 stores data.
 Each bucket is associated with a specific AWS region, and the data within that bucket is physically stored in data centers located in that region.
     -   `Access Control List (ACL)`: An ACL is a set of permissions attached to each object and bucket, defining who can access the objects and what actions they can perform (e.g., read, write, delete).
 While still supported, IAM policies are now generally recommended for controlling access to S3 resources.